oxsecurity/megalinter/docs/descriptors/jsx_eslint.md

 ### How are identified applicable files

-- Activated only if one of these files is found: `.eslintrc.json, .eslintrc.yml, .eslintrc.yaml, .eslintrc.js, .eslintrc.cjs, package.json:eslintConfig`
+- Activated only if one of these files is found: `eslint.config.js, eslint.config.mjs, eslint.config.cjs, .eslintrc.json, .eslintrc.yml, .eslintrc.yaml, .eslintrc.js, .eslintrc.cjs, package.json:eslintConfig`
 - File extensions: `.jsx`

 <!-- markdownlint-disable -->